tqchen/ffi-navigator/README.md

 This project is an example of that.
 Currently, it supports the PackedFunc FFI in the Apache TVM project.
 It is implemented as a [language server](https://microsoft.github.io/language-server-protocol/) that provides getDefinition function for FFI calls and returns the location of the corresponding C++ API in the TVM project.
 It complements the IDE tools that support navigation within the same language.
 We also have preliminary support for MXNet, DGL, and PyTorch, so we can do goto-definition from Python to C++ in these projects too.

-## Structure

-- python/ffi_navigator The analysis code and language server
-- vscode-extension language server extension for vscode

-## Features

-- Find definition/references of PackedFunc on the python and c++ side.
-- Find definition/references of Object/Node on the python and c++ side.
-  - move cursor to the object class name on the python side.
-  - move cursor to the type key string on the c++ side.

-These action works for a python symbol that refers a global PackedFunc(e.g. python/tvm/api.py:L59 `_api_internal._min_value`) and function name strings that occur in `TVM_REGISTER_GLOBAL`, `@register_func` and `GetPackedFunc`.
-Here are some examples you can try:

-- python/tvm/api.py:L59 move cursor to `_api_internal._min_value` and run goto definition.
-- src/relay/backend/compile_engine.cc:L728 `runtime::Registry::Get("relay.backend.lower")`,
-  move cursor to the name and run goto definition.
-- python/tvm/relay/expr.py:L191 move cursor to `Tuple` and run goto definition.
-You can also try out find references in all these cases

 ## Installation

 Install python package